Sa1miakki/pd2-player-state-continued/README.md

-A troll mod continued version, only have simplified chinese localization now.
+A troll mod continued version